smart-data-models/data-models/guidelines.md

 -   State clearly what attributes are mandatory and what are optional.
 Remember that `null` value should be avoided as it is prohibited in NGSI-LD.
 The minimum required attributes will make the data models more flexible for other to use them.

+-   Internal attributes.
+In NGSIv2 there are two special attributes created by the system:
+    - dateCreated
+    - dateModified

+    Similarly in NGSI-LD there are two different:
+    - createdAt
+    - modifiedAt

+    those attributes **must NOT be included into the definition of the data model** (spec.md and \*schema.*) but they can appear in the payloads of the examples included.

 ## Units